materpillar/materpillar.github.io/_posts/2018-11-26-Revival-of-the-LS-GL.markdown

 5 - orange (12V) - 7
 ```

-# Reinstalling the Linkstation when already runninb Debian
+# Reinstalling the Linkstation when already running Debian

 login using ssh
 make sure to have the installers uImage.buffalo and initrd.buffalo copied on the linkstation